 Johnny Van Zant, who has now fronted Lynyrd Skynyrd more than twice as long as his departed brother Ronnie, dryly notes in this ode to the American way that his hair's going white with age.
 Together with his blue-collar work ethic and (self-described) redneck ways, he's got all the colors of the flag sewn up!

-This highly groovy little patriotic song finds Miller and his band "doot-do-do-do doot"-ing their way past dieticians, televisions, politicians and morticians, and making sure we all do our part to help our fellow countrymen, no matter what our differences.
+This highly groovy little patriotic song finds Steve Miller and his band "doot-do-do-do doot"-ing their way past dietitians, televisions, politicians and morticians, and making sure we all do our part to help our fellow countrymen, no matter what our differences.

 Elton John's longtime lyricist, Bernie Taupin, didn't intend to fashion a patriotic song when asked to help write a tribute to Billie Jean King's Philadelphia Freedoms tennis team.
 But the uplifting message of the track's chorus got simplified during the countdown to America's 200th birthday celebration in 1976, and that's exactly the takeaway that remains cemented in music lovers' minds to this day.
 Which, if you think about it, is democracy in action.

-This song finds two lovers traveling across the country, in what many listeners believe to be a quest to find the true meaning of America.
+This Simon & Garfunkel song finds two lovers traveling across the country, in what many listeners believe to be a quest to find the true meaning of America.
 Now, what they discover may not all be peaches and cream, but what's more patriotic than seeking truth and enlightenment?

-If you ever find yourself trapped in one of those endless, bumper sticker slogan-level political debates at your next company-mandated corporate dinner, just call Grand Funk.
+If you ever find yourself trapped in one of those endless, bumper sticker slogan-level political debates at your next company-mandated corporate dinner, just call Grand Funk Railroad.
 They'll come to your town, they'll help you party down, and show you and those blowhards what real freedom is all about!